Skip to content

 TV buffering issues may be resolved by restarting your TV to resolve any potential software issues.

-Additionally, by completing this step, the RAM and cache will be cleared.
+Additionally, completing this step will clear the RAM and cache.
 When they are full, smart TVs may experience content buffering.

-To complete a power cycle, unplug your TV for 60 seconds before connecting it back in.
+Unplug your TV for 60 seconds before connecting it back in to complete a power cycle.

 Reboot your TV by unplugging it from the power socket

-Check to see whether you can now play content on your TV without buffering after plugging the TV back in and turning it on.
+Check to see whether you can now play content on your TV without buffering after plugging it back in and turning it on.

 Method 2: Reboot your Router

-Another useful tip to stop your TV from buffering is to reset your router.
+Another helpful tip that I personally use to stop my TV from buffering is to reset my router.

 How do I reset my router?